ovh/docs/pages/bare_metal_cloud/virtual_private_servers/configuring-ip-aliasing/guide.en-asia.md

 ### cPanel (CentOS 7) / AlmaLinux (8 & 9), Rocky Linux (8 & 9) / Red Hat derivatives

 The main configuration file is located in `/etc/sysconfig/network-scripts/`.
 In this example it is called "ifcfg-eth0".
 Before making changes, verify the actual file name in this folder.
-We will create a configuration file with a virtual interface for each Additional IP to be configured.

-To achieve this, we simply add a consecutive number to the interface name, starting with a value of 0 for the first alias.
+For each additional IP to be configured, we'll create a separate configuration file with a virtual interface.
+To create a virtual interface, we simply add a consecutive number to the interface name, starting with a value of 0 for the first alias.
 For example, for network a interface named "eth0" the first alias is "eth0:0".

 #### Step 1: Edit the network configuration file